 What does Small Business Saturday look like in 2020?

 American Express realizes this year is different, as the founders of Small Business Saturday, they are providing small shops with resources.
 American Express has services for shipping, connecting with customers, and re-stocking your shop as well as COVID19 related items.
 They also have an amazing resource which is where you can list your store so that shoppers can find stores nearby to shop at.
 I would suggest looking at the neighborhood champions, use these stores near you as an example.
 See what those champions are doing and learn from them.

-Another option your store has is a Facebook Live auction, those are going to be super popular this holiday season.
-Facebook Live will allow you to reach every customer possible and especially those who are not willing to risk leaving their home.
-We don’t want Facebook Live auctions to be another headache for you so we combined our Shopify plugin with LoyalShops.
-This allows the LoyalShops system to track responses during the auction.
-We highly suggest Facebook Live auctions this year as they will allow you to increase your sales and reach more people at once.
+Facebook Live auctions are going to be huge this holiday season.
+It’s a fun event to get the community together while being considerate of those who cannot risk leaving their homes.
+Facebook Live auctions should be easy which is possible using our Shopify plugin the LoyalShops system tracks responses during the auction.
+I highly suggest Facebook Live auctions this year as they will allow you to increase your sales and reach more people at once.

 Get to know your audience if you haven’t already, create polls on social media, or even contests.
-You can have your followers share a picture on their profile or on their story and the winner gets 25% off any items in your store on Small Business Saturday.
-You should also come up with creative sales tactics to get your audience interested.
+Create an event where your followers share a picture on their profile or on their story and the winner gets 25% off any items in your store.
+The goal is to come up with creative sales tactics to get your audience interested.
 Caroline Quinn came up with some amazing strategies such as a mystery discount, sign up for our email and get an extra 10% off and many more ideas.
 Promote all your sales on social media, even promoting your shop on Facebook ads will be beneficial.
 All of your marketing tactics will depend on your target audience, learn what that is, and use it.

 Receive tips, how-to guides, and moreYes Please!